Nick-SHM/mkdocs-tags/README.md

 ```
 ---
 tags:
     - tag1
     - tag2
 ---

 # Index
 ```

-Then a list of tags will be generated at the bottom of the page, if the page contains at least one tag.
+Then a list of tags will be generated on the bottom of the page, if the page contains at least one tag.

 ![On-page tag list](img/demo-index.png)